ravi115/Spring-framework-tutorials/Spring-framework-Annotation-5.0/README.md

                         </beans>

- ### we require some basic annotation defined below: -**
+ ### we require some basic annotation defined below: -

  - **_@Component_** || **_@Component("beanId")_**
   - Available in the **org.springframework.stereotype.Component**
   - class level annotation used to define a bean class.
   - if we won't use any bean id then spring container by default uses class name with first letter in lower case to identify a bean.
-  - e.g. if we have class called _Student_ then spring container will expect _student_ {noticed first latter in lower case} as a beanId.
+  - e.g. if we have class called _Student_ then spring container will expect _student_ {noticed first letter in lower case} as a beanId.

 - **_@Autowired_** || **_@Autowired(required=true)_**
   - Available in the **org.springframework.beans.factory.annotation.Autowired**.